jkrumow/ActorKit/README.md

 }];
 ```

-The creation block will be called whenever the actor has to be (re)created.
+The creation block will be called whenever the actor needs to be (re)created.

 #### Accessing Actors Inside the Supervision Pool